Find Affordable College Courses

 Owosso, MI

 Baker College ranked #9 on this year’s Most Popular Health/Medical Admin Services Associate Degree Schools in the Great Lakes Region list.
-Baker College is a small private not-for-profit school located in the distant town of Owosso.
+Baker College is a small private not-for-profit school located in the town of Owosso.

 Women make up 97% of the health and medical administrative services majors at the school.